ppernot/ErrView/README.md

 A web interface to the code is also available online [here](http://upsa.shinyapps.io/ErrView).

-In thise case, the datasets are availble directly on the server.
+Predefined datasets are availble directly on the server.

+__Warning !__ This versions runs on a server with limited memory.
+It will handle only small datasets.
+Running out of memory will generate a message "Error: An error has occurred.
+Check your logs or contact the app author for clarification."
+__Sorry, there is nothing the author can do for you.__
+Please try the `binder` method (see above) of install the code.